- The Problem With Other Keto (Protein) Bars

 How to Get Perfect Keto Bars at a Discount

-Beyond that, you can use my affiliate discount code MK15 to get the bars at 15% off retail price.
-I also recommend checking out the multipack* that includes three boxes (36 bars in total) for $99.99 instead of $119.97.
+You can use my affiliate discount code michael20 to get the bars at 20% off retail price.

 If you combine my code with the multipack, you’ll get each bar for $2.36, which is much less than the regular price.